Top 10 Key Searching Tricks

 5. Check Messy Spots First

-A study from the University of Aberdeen concluded that we prefer to check tidy places because they’re easier for our mind to process, even though chances are the lost object was misplaced in a more cluttered area.
+A study from the University of Aberdeen concluded that we prefer to check tidy places because they’re easier for our mind to process, even though chances are the lost keys or wallet were misplaced in a more cluttered area.

 Focus on the cluttered areas instead and use your peripheral vision to check the tidier areas as you go along.